 The community bid goodbye to the year 1980 with the consolation of a water reservoir, putting behind them two years of water problems.

 What increasingly ate into the sisters’ time as 1981 unfolded was the struggle with civil bureaucracy.
 Interminable queuing at different offices for the processing of the sisters’ documents and other transactions related to the house and the community consumed entire days and weeks.
 During that same year negotiations over a reasonably priced lot measuring 8,000 sq., m. in the municipality of Antipolo involved seemingly endless meetings.
 What made such time-consuming transactions even more difficult to bear was the thought of a better way to spend time, such as for vocation promotion activities, if the foundation and its work were to flourish.

 With the cooperation of postulants and aspirants, the sisters organized many initiatives, mainly in the fields of catechesis and service to the sick.
 They tried to respond to some needs of the people in the surrounding streets of Melchor and Jocson.
 They also tried to help out in the areas of Marikina and Makati where the Camillian fathers were operating.

-On April 2, 1982 the news of her mother’s death brought deep pain to Sr. Rosanna and to the whole community.
+On April 2, 1982, the news of her mother’s death brought deep pain to Sr. Rosanna and the whole community.

 Some aspirants and postulants now began to take theology subjects at the Sisters Formation Institute while others completed, or began, professional courses.
-This involved much sacrifice on everybody’s part, the least of which was an earlier rising and a later bedtime.
+This involved many sacrifices on everybody’s part, the least of which was an earlier rising and a later bedtime.

 Due to the over-extended commitments of the few sisters in the mission, the Superior General and her councilors decided that the postulants continue their formation in Rome and so in October the first two postulants, Fe and Leandrina, left for Italy.
 From then on, postulants were sent to Rome almost every year.